 Data structures used by FieldTrip

-High-level FieldTrip functions expect input data as a MATLAB structure in a specific format, and produce output data as a structure in a specific format.
-These structures are documented in the following functions:
+High-level FieldTrip functions usually expect input data as a MATLAB structure in a specific format, and produce output data.
+The data is represented as MATLAB structures which are documented in the following helper functions:

 - ft_datatype_comp